OwnersUp/ownersup.com/_posts/2018-08-01-5-things-you-can-do-in-an-hour-or-less-to-make-yourself-more-productive-at-work.md

 **5. Put Your Smartphone Away**

 At-work distractions rob people of their productivity—and there’s no bigger culprit than our smartphones.
-The personal use of mobile devices alone accounts for about [an hour of lost productivity](http://fortune.com/2017/07/25/cell-phone-lost-productivity/){: target="_blank"}[&nbsp;per day](http://fortune.com/2017/07/25/cell-phone-lost-productivity/){: target="_blank"} for most American workers.
+The personal use of mobile devices alone accounts for about [an hour of lost productivity](http://fortune.com/2017/07/25/cell-phone-lost-productivity/){: target="_blank"}[ per day](http://fortune.com/2017/07/25/cell-phone-lost-productivity/){: target="_blank"} for most American workers.

 So, want to make sure you meet your next deadline or quarterly submission?
 Hold off on checking your iOS or Android device.